Bad Aibling rail accident: Investigations

 The expert witness from the EUB investigation board had shown in court that while the documentation for the interlocking section (Betriebsstellbuch) was outdated, slightly incorrect and did not contain directions for the emergency radio, the actual interlocking setup was logical and fully functional in a way that an experienced train dispatcher could handle correctly.
 The defendant had not followed general guidelines, including a block signal test (Blockabschnittsprüfung), nor did he radio to the train driver to proceed slowly under the unusual circumstances.
 The original error had occurred somewhat earlier: with one of the trains running late, he chose to move the train crossing from Kolbermoor to Bad Aibling by juggling some of the signals.
 With a delay of only four minutes, this action was not warranted.

 The court ruled on 5 December that he was guilty on all of the charges, and he was sentenced to three and a half years in prison.
 The verdict was final, as his lawyers renounced any appeal a week later.
 In July 2018 he was released on probation after having served two-thirds of the prison sentence, in accordance with German law (§57 StGB).

 A preliminary report was published by the German investigation agency on 7 March 2017.
 The report stated that the infrastructure was fully functional, but that some documentation was slightly outdated (for example, an unused GSM-R radio infill station was listed).
 The reconstructed timeline showed that an emergency call was first initiated 35 seconds before the crash, but to the wrong emergency call group.
-The emergency code for track workers had been selected twice (code 569, "Trackside maintenance groups: High-priority call", "Notruf-Strecke", labeled "Not Str MWM-MRO") instead of the general GSM-R emergency number (code 299, "Train groups: Emergency call", "Zugfunknotruf", labeled "ZF-Not MWM-MRO").
+The emergency code for track workers had been selected twice (code 569, "Trackside maintenance groups: High-priority call", "Notruf-Strecke", labelled "Not Str MWM-MRO") instead of the general GSM-R emergency number (code 299, "Train groups: Emergency call", "Zugfunknotruf", labelled "ZF-Not MWM-MRO").
 The final investigation report was published on 29 October 2018.